Juerd/azu/README.md

 I wrote this tool because every other DNS changing tool that I could find would either reformat the zone file completely (deleting comments in the process!), or have extremely limited matching options.
-Some existing utilities also dive into `$INCLUDE`, while I find that in practice, I would rather not have any automated tool touch the include files unless that's explicitly requested.
+Some existing utilities also dive into `$INCLUDE` unconditionally, while I find that in practice, I would rather not have any automated tool touch the include files unless that's explicitly requested.

 Azu was inspired by Ansible's `lineinfile`.